blynkkk/blynkkk.github.io/new/en/datastream_default_value.md

-### Data Stream default value
+### Datastream: Default Value

-Default value is a data stream property that allows you to set the initial value for the data stream.
+Default value is a datastream setting that allows you to set the initial value for the datastream.
-Those value later could be used by hardware, via HTTPS API or by Rule Engine.
+This value later can be used in hardware API, HTTPS API or within Rule Engine.
-It is most useful on the first device connection to the server.
+Usually, this setting is used to set the initial value when hardware boots up for the first time.

+Example:
-Let's consider the next use case - you have a light bulb and right after the first device connection to the server you want it to be turned on.
+You are working on a smart light bulb and would like to turn it on when it first connects to the server after provisioning.

-For that you need to set the default value for the Data Stream, let's say on pin ```V1``` to ```1```.
+Set the default value for the Datastream ```V1``` to ```1```.
-And you'll need the next code on the hardware:
+Then use this code on the hardware:

 ```cpp
 BLYNK_CONNECTED() {